What Is the Bro Split?

 Mental Focus

 Training one muscle creates a strong mind-muscle connection.
 You can really focus on feeling each rep without thinking about the next body part.
+The intense pump from high volume on a single muscle is also psychologically motivating for many lifters.

 Weak Point Focus